KOM30231/Python-3d-software-renderer/README.md

-This project is oo create a 3d renderer using python
+This project is to create a 3d renderer using python